General Terms & Conditions

 (regardless of whether such liability arises in tort, contract or in any other

-Supplier’s maxim liability (howsoever arising, including negligence) for each
+to clauses 9.5, the Supplier’s maximum liability (howsoever arising, including

-claim or series of connected claim arising under or in connection with the
+negligence) for each claim or series of connected claim arising under or in

-Customer in respect of the Price in the last 12 months of the Contract prior to
+Supplier from the Customer in respect of the Price in the last 12 months of the

-the cause of action giving rise to the damages.
-In all circumstance such
+Contract prior to the cause of action giving rise to the damages

-Supplier shall not be liable for consequential, indirect
+to clauses 9.5, neither Party shall be liable for consequential, indirect or

 Supplier shall not be liable for any of the following (whether direct or